arlo-lib/ARLO/README.rst

 * Creation of plots with the performance obtained throughout the learning procedure of Online Model Generation blocks

 * Creation of heatmaps showcasing the impact of pairs of hyper-parameters on the peformance of the optimal configuration obtained in a Tunable Unit of an Automatic Unit.
-These heatmaps are created at the end of every Tunable Unit, in an ``html`` file, with
+These heatmaps can be create automatically, if specified, at the end of every Tunable
-  `Plotly <https://plotly.com>`_, and are also interactive (you can play with one `here <https://arlo-lib.github.io/arlo-lib/plotly_heatmap_example.html>`_).
+  Unit, saved in an ``html`` file, with `Plotly <https://plotly.com>`_, and are also interactive (you can play with one `here <https://arlo-lib.github.io/arlo-lib/plotly_heatmap_example.html>`_).
 A screenshot is shown below:

 .. image:: resources/plotly_example.png